 What are the types of surveys available from the RICS?

 RICS condition report

 This is the most basic kind of survey you can get.
-Most commonly, you’d want to get it for a bungalow, a flat or a house that appear of sound state.
+Most commonly, you’d want to get it for a bungalow, a flat or a house that appears of sound state.
 The surveyor will rate the condition of different areas of the building by using the traffic light system.
-It will outline problems in need of different degree of attention.
+It will outline problems in need of a different degree of attention.
 Other than that, the survey features a summary of the risks to the condition of the building, along with advice.

 RICS HomeBuyer report

-This is a survey you can get for an old and new properties alike.
+This is a survey you can get for old and new properties alike.
 There are a few objectives it strives to complete.
 First, it should help you make an informed decision on how to proceed with the purchase of the property.
 It will show you whether the price is right for what is on offer.
 The survey will also outline what repairs should be conducted before any contracts are exchanged.
 The surveyor will note the condition of the property, as well as major faults in the accessible parts of the building.
 They will also test for damp in the walls and inspect for timber damage.

 RICS building survey